Fastspot/Boilerplate/README.md

 ## Quick Installation Guide

-Here's a quick guide, without machine dependent downloads, for those who have already gone through the first installation steps and wish to jump in the a new project:
+Here's a quick guide, without machine dependent downloads, for those who have already gone through the first installation steps and wish to jump into a new project:

 ```
 bower install